ML4GLand/SeqData/README.md

 - v0.1.0: ✔️ Initial API for reading BAM, FASTA, BigWig and Tabular data and building loading PyTorch dataloaders
 - v0.2.0: (WIP) Bug fixes, improved documentation, tutorials, and examples
-- v0.3.0: Improved out of core functionality
+- v0.3.0: Improved out of core functionality, robust BED classification datasets
 - v0.0.4 — Interoperability with AnnData and SnapATAC2

 ## Usage

-### Loading data from tabular files
+### Loading data from "flat" files
-The simplest way to store genomic sequence data is in a flat "tabular" file.
+The simplest way to store genomic sequence data is in a table or in a "flat" fasta file.
 Though this can easily be accomplished using something like `pandas.read_csv`, the SeqData interface keeps the resulting on-disk and in-memory objects standardized with the rest of the SeqData and larger ML4GLand API.

 ```python
 from seqdata import read_table